The-Ofek-Foundation/blog/_posts/2021-10-31-boggle-maths.md

 ## My History with Boggle

 In early 2018, I played Boggle with my friend online on [this website].
 My friend handily beat me every time.
 Perhaps it is more accurate to say *crushed* me.
 Needless to say the outcome was unacceptable.
 So I made them a bet that within the span of one day I would be able to consistently beat them.
 They naively took the bet.
-My father taught me that there are exactly two people in every bet—the cheater and the idiot.
+My grandfather taught me that there are exactly two people in every bet—the cheater and the idiot.
 If you're not the cheater, then you're the idiot.

 So I practiced my C++ coding (the language I had just started learning at the time) to solve the game of Boggle, and use it to win every game.
 All I had to do was tell it what letters were showing on the board, and the program handle the rest, typing in all the words for me at a far faster rate than I could ever emulate.